0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/setup-erc721-transfer.md

 ## Step 2: Transfer NFT

-Firstly, you will mint NFT if you need.
+Firstly, you will mint an NFT if you need it.

 ```bash
 # Mint NFT 0x50